-He & Arunchalam 2017 Social Cues Speakers will look at the novel thing they're talking about: assume new word refers to object of speaker's gaze (children do this by 18 months - Baldwin 1991) "Look at the siamese!"
-Siamese = ????

 Known as "kitty"

+Social Cues

+Speakers will look at the novel thing they're talking about: assume new word refers to object of speaker's gaze (children do this by 18 months - Baldwin 1991) "Look at the siamese!"

+He & Arunchalam 2017

+Siamese =

+Known as "kitty"

+Social Cues

-He & Arunchalam 2017 Social Cues Speakers will look at the novel thing they're talking about: assume new word refers to object of speaker's gaze (children do this by 18 months - Baldwin 1991) "Look at the siamese!"
-Siamese = Known as "kitty"
+Speakers will look at the novel thing they're talking about: assume new word refers to object of speaker's gaze (children do this by 18 months - Baldwin 1991) "Look at the siamese!"

+He & Arunchalam 2017

+Social Cues

-He & Arunchalam 2017 Social Cues Pointing is an even better cue about the intended referent (Frank, Tenenbaum, & Fernald 2012).
+Pointing is an even better cue about the intended referent (Frank, Tenenbaum, & Fernald 2012).

+"Look at the siamese!"

+He & Arunchalam 2017

+Social Cues

-He & Arunchalam 2017 Social Cues ...though Iversen, Capirci, Longobardi, & Caselli (1999) found that only 15% of parental utterances were accompanied by referential gestures like pointing.
+...though Iversen, Capirci, Longobardi, & Caselli (1999) found that only 15% of parental utterances were accompanied by referential gestures like pointing.